More about Planswell

 Severe weather

-Not only is Florida the most humid state, it’s also the hurricane capital of the United States.
+Not only is Florida humid, it’s also the hurricane capital of the United States.
 More hurricanes and tropical storms impact Florida than any other state, with over 500 in total making landfall there since records started in the mid-1800s.

 Since 2017, there have been 3 severe hurricanes (category 4 or 5) that have impacted Florida.